DNason1999/DNason1999.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: A Young man with a Dream
+subtitle: Data Scientist
 ---

 My name is Dylan Nason.
-I am currently a DataScience student at Lambda School in the Full Time DS9 Cohort.
+I am currently a Data Science student at Lambda School in the Full Time DS9 Cohort.

-Although I haven't been at lambda school very long, I hope to learn a lot about datascience, machine learning, and artificial intelligence.

-Hopefully with what I learn at lambda school, I can create enviornmentally impactful inventions and help save the world.
-If Elon Musk can do it, so can I!
+Hopefully what I learn at Lambda School will assist me in creating enviornmentally impactful inventions and help save the world through the application of machine learning and artificial intelligence.

 ### My Academic History
 I went to a local community college for two years studying for an associates in Engineering Science.
-Before completing my studies, my best friend directed me to Lambda School, and now here I am!
+I did not complete the associates degree, but am more excited about the oppurtunity presented at Lambda SChool